Student Admissions, Outcomes, and Other Data

 TIME TO COMPLETION

-For the last 10 years, since Fall 2013, 94% of the master’s/sixth-year students who have completed the program graduated within 3 years, and 6% completed within 4 years.
+For the last 10 years, since Fall 2014, of the students who completed the master’s/sixth year program, the vast majority graduated within three years, and the remainder completed within four years.*

 PROGRAM COSTS